awesomerank/awesomerank.github.io/lists/avelino/awesome-go.md

 ## Networking

-*Libraries for working with various layers of the network*
+*Libraries for working with various layers of the network.*

 * [arp ★87](mdlayher/arp) - Package arp implements the ARP protocol, as described in RFC 826.
 * [buffstreams ★160 ⏳1Y](stabbycutyou/buffstreams) - Streaming protocolbuffer data over TCP made easy